SolidLabResearch/rsp-rs/docs/BUGFIX_v0.3.1.md

 - "SPARQL query works in Oxigraph directly but not in rsp-rs"

 ### Why It Wasn't Caught Earlier
-- Integration tests used static joins which bypassed the WINDOW→GRAPH transformation
+- Integration tests used static joins which bypassed the WINDOW->GRAPH transformation
 - Manual testing often used queries that didn't rely on WINDOW matching
 - The bug only manifested when WINDOW clauses were actually executed as GRAPH clauses